IbrahimYang/Hybrid-neural-networks/README.md

 This is an initial version, we will update the dataset and pre-trained model soon...

 After running the code, you may get the following results.
 The green box is the ground truth and the blue box is the HSN output.
 You may find that traditional frame-based imagers can only track objects with a larger time interval, leading to poor spatial and temporal consistency.
-Also, it may fail to recognize the trajectory or optical flow.

 ![demo_video](https://user-images.githubusercontent.com/18552022/193256636-4ca90f78-d832-4bfd-8d44-2980f740ba75.gif)